Share:

 Embedded lending

 Before an embedded lending infrastructure appeared, consumers needed to request traditional bank loans when they lacked money for big purchases.
 Such loans had high interest rates and were time-consuming to take.
 Embedded lending has made lending a breeze.
-Now, businesses can make lending a part of the checkout process with the buy now, pay later solutions like Klarna or Afterpay.
+Now, embedded finance providers can make lending a part of the checkout process with the buy now, pay later solutions like Klarna or Afterpay.
 When a buyer checks out, they can choose to pay in installments without interest.

 Embedded insurance